 Summer Classes

-Our summer dance classes are a great way for students ages 2-18 to stay in shape, reinforce their technique or complement their summer activities.
+Our summer dance classes are a great way for students ages 2-18 to refine, maintain, and build upon the skills they have learned during the year or to start something new!
 New and returning students are welcome to attend.
 No auditions are required.
+Classes are taught by our highly experienced faculty and are offered over 2-week sessions to provide more scheduling flexibility.

 Please contact us for questions regarding summer class level placement.
-Students enrolled in the

 Move with Me! (ages 2-3 with an adult)

-Saturdays, 9:30-10 am
+9:30-10 am

 $25/session